 • While most people think our bodies are 70% water, the answer is a bit more complicated.
 Adult bodies vary on average from 50% to 65% depending on age, sex, and fitness level.
 Children on average are usually somewhere between 65% and 78%.

 • How much water should you drink?
 The Institute of Medicine determined that an adequate intake for men is roughly 3.7 liters (15.5 cups).
 The adequate intake for women is 2.7 liters (11.5 cups).
 However, this number can vary based on your health, your level of activity, and environmental conditions.

-• Many of us has heard of the “8/8 rule”, or 8 ounces of water, 8 times a day.
+• Many of us have heard of the “8/8 rule”, or 8 ounces of water, 8 times a day.
 Why?
 Because it’s easy to remember.
 Since following this formula puts both men and women under their recommended daily adequate amount, it may not result in proper hydration for most people.

 • EVERY system in your body depends on water to function properly.
 For example, water flushes toxins or waste out of vital organs (Digestive), carries nutrients to your cells (Circulatory), and provides a moist environment for ear, nose, and throat tissues (Respiratory).
 Your body uses water in its cells, organs, and tissues to help regulate temperature and maintain other bodily functions.

-Dehydration- When your body uses more water than it’s taking in.
+Dehydration – When your body uses more water than it’s taking in.

 • You lose water through breath, perspiration, urine, and bowel movements.